It is the year 2037.

 Christ, what a mess.
 I flick on the light of the basement and walk down the stairs to look around to see if I already can see some things I want to take with me.
 There’s a lot of junk I haven’t touched in years.
-At the bottom of the stairs I take a look at the floor which is scattered with all kinds of objects.
-I rest my hands on the back of my head, thinking where to start cleaning.
+At the bottom of the stairs, I take a look at the floor which is scattered with all kinds of objects.
+I rest my hands on the back of my head, thinking about where to start cleaning.

 Suddenly the door slams shut on top of the stairs.
 It scares me.
 Must’ve been my cat.
 I take yet another look around.
 With a flash, the whole room turns dark and I can’t see a thing anymore.

 Damn it, these old light bulbs are worthless.
 Slowly my eyes get adjust to the dark and I can make out some objects lying around.
 But I also notice that the room isn’t completely dark.
 I can see a very small ray of light, shining through the pile of junk along with a muffled ringing sound.

 I wonder what it is.
 I try and find my way towards it, stumbling over all the stuff I collected over the years.
 I trip over an empty bottle and land right in front of the illuminating object.
 I pull it towards me and notice that it’s a phone.

 Not just a phone… It’s the phone I had with me 25 years ago.
 After all those years… it can’t still be working?

 I look at the screen and I see that the recording call voicemail service is still running.
 My curiosity tempts me… That entire day has been engraved in the deepest part of my memory for 25 years.
 And the past few months I wondered if it actually had happened, or if it has just been my mind playing tricks on me.

 I play the recorded conversations and voicemail messages, just to find out…